I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_reg_load_key_information.md

 `UserEvent`

 A pointer to an event object that is signaled when the hive is unloaded.

+`DesiredAccess`

+The access mask that was specified by the thread that is trying to load the registry key.
+For more information about this access mask, see the description of the <i>DesiredAccess</i> parameter of the <a href="..\wdm\nf-wdm-zwcreatekey.md">ZwCreateKey</a> routine.

+`RootHandle`

+An optional pointer to a location that receives the handle to the root of the hive that is being loaded.
+This member can be non-<b>NULL</b> if an application hive is  being loaded.
+In all other cases, this member should be <b>NULL</b>.

+`CallContext`

+Optional driver-defined context information that the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a> routine can supply.

+`ObjectContext`

+A pointer to driver-defined context information that the driver has associated with a registry object by calling the <a href="..\wdm\nf-wdm-cmsetcallbackobjectcontext.md">CmSetCallbackObjectContext</a> routine.

+`Reserved`

+Reserved for system use.

 ## Remarks
 The operating system passes the <b>REG_LOAD_KEY_INFORMATION</b> structure to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a> routine every time a user-mode thread calls <a href="https://msdn.microsoft.com/536395aa-03ba-430d-a66d-fcabdc9dfe22">RegLoadKey</a> to load a registry hive.